 However, no one has paid any heed or notice to what has transpired over the years in Somalia except for a few journalists and international aid workers.
 Hence, what exactly is the root cause of radicalism in Somalia?
 There has always been a correlation between poverty, the vicious cycle of violence and anarchy.
 The exact reasons make Somalia water one of the most badly affected maritime piracy areas.

 Finding the Root Cause

-The piracy in Somalia is a major threat to the busiest shipping lines in the world but even though super powers have joined hands to put an end to this piracy, it is a daunting task since the territorial waters are too huge to police.
-It is an indicator of the limitation of conventional war machine against the threats of this century.
+The piracy in Somalia is a significant threat to the busiest shipping lines worldwide.
+Still, even though superpowers have joined hands to end this piracy, it is a daunting task since the territorial waters are too massive to police.
+It is an indicator of the limitation of conventional war machines against the threats of this century.